juliangrigera/PharoTweaks/README.md

 # PharoTweaks
-Adjustments to the base Pharo image
+Adjustments to the base Pharo image.
+Works in Pharo 6 and Pharo 7.

 Package `MacOSTweaks` with:

-- Key bindings fix: adjusts the behavior of Option ⌥ and Cmd ⌘ + arrows in macOS to comply with the OS standards, namely:
+- Key bindings fix: corrects the behavior of Option ⌥ and Cmd ⌘ + arrows in macOS to comply with the OS standards, namely:
 	- ⌥ + →: navigate to next word
 	- ⌥ + ←: navigate to beginning of word
 	- ⌘ + ← / →: home / end of line